aldrinjenson/obsidian-camera/README.md

 -   Create a new folder called obsidian-camera in `VaultFolder/.obsidian/plugins` folder
 -   Copy the `main.js` and `manifest.json` files to this folder
 -   reload Obsidian
--   enable extension in installed community plugins section
+-   enable "Obsidian Camera" extension under Settings>Community plugins>Installed pluggins

 ## Usage: